stelligent/codepipeline-opsworks-deployer/README.md

 1. Install npm: `sudo npm install`
 1. Install the Grunt CLI: `sudo npm install -g grunt-cli`
 1. Update the `YOURPROVIDERNAME` value in your local version of [lib/handle_job.js](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/lib/handle_job.js) with the name of the Deploy Provider (i.e. the name of the custom action you created).
 Save this file.
-1. Update the `SNSEVENTDESCRIPTIONARN` and `SNSTOPICARN` with the appropriate values in your local versions of  [event_handle.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_handle.json) and [event_monitor.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_monitor.json).
+1. Update the `SNSEVENTSUBSCRIPTIONARN` and `SNSTOPICARN` with the appropriate values in your local versions of  [event_handle.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_handle.json) and [event_monitor.json](https://github.com/stelligent/codepipeline-opsworks-deployer/blob/master/event_monitor.json).
 Save these files.
 1. Open the Grunt build file: `sudo vim Gruntfile.js` and update `LAMBDAARN` value to the ARN matching the the Lambda function you created and save the file.
 1. Upload the Lambda function using Grunt by calling `grunt deploy` from the command line on the EC2 instance.
-1. From the **Event Sources* tab of the [Lambda](https://console.aws.amazon.com/lambda/) function, click the `Disabled` state in the SNS source entry and click the **Enable** button.
+1. From the **Event Sources** tab of the [Lambda](https://console.aws.amazon.com/lambda/) function, click the `Disabled` state in the SNS source entry and click the **Enable** button.
 1. Click **Release change** button on [CodePipeline](https://console.aws.amazon.com/codepipeline/)
 1. Copy the generated file from your EC2 instance to S3 bucket.
 Replace `GENERATED-FILE-NAME.zip` and `MY-BUCKET` with the actual names.
 `aws s3 cp /home/ec2-user/codepipeline-opsworks-deployer/dist/GENERATED-FILE-NAME.zip s3://MY-BUCKET/ --storage-class REDUCED_REDUNDANCY`